Clinical AI compute-to-data guide

 The receipt proves that a public cryptographic commitment exists on Polygon mainnet.
 It does not prove clinical validity, model safety, regulatory clearance, de-identification, or healthcare compliance by itself.

 Important: Rapha Protocol is private-alpha software.
 Public demos must not receive real PHI, DICOM exports, FHIR bundles, Apple Health exports, genetic data, private keys, seed phrases, or regulated production data.
-Production use requires written agreements, security review, privacy review, institutional approval, and applicable BAA/DPA analysis.
+Production use requires written agreements, security review, privacy review, institutional approval, applicable BAA/DPA analysis, and verified hardware attestation.

 Useful links